 For instance, let's say you are using a group whose type of content is a 'car'.
 This means the group (and the elements inside) will be referring to a particular car to display its picture, name, price, etc,. in run mode.
 Now let's say you have an action that displays data in that group (in other words, that define which thing should be displayed in the group).
 This action should display a thing of type 'car'.
 If you design your action in a way that in run mode, the thing you're trying to display in the group is evaluated as a 'user', there will be a type inconsistency.
 The Issue Checker will catch this in edit mode.

-Such type inconsistencies can also happen with simple data types.
+Such type inconsistencies can also happen with field types.
 For instance, if you are using a 'Charge the current user' action to charge a user's credit card, one of the field is going to be the 'amount'.
 This field, naturally, should be a number.
 If you use a dynamic expression to define this amount, and if it evaluates to a text or an address, the Issue Checker will flag this as an issue to resolve.